ibexa/documentation-developer/docs/api/rest_api_usage.md

 The search request HTTP header to type its body is `Content-Type: application/vnd.ibexa.api.ViewInput+xml` or `+json`.
 The root node is `<ViewInput>` and it has two mandatory children: `<identifier>` and `<Query>`.
-TODO: Direct access to a view through its identifier is not implemented (501).
+TODO: Even if mandatory, direct access to a view through its identifier is not implemented (501).

 `version=1.1` can be added to the `Content-Type` header to support the distinction between `ContentQuery` and `LocationQuery` instead of just `Query` which implicitly looked only for Contents.
 TODO: Where are `ContentQuery` and `LocationQuery` documented on PHP API side?

+The following examples will search for `article` and `news` typed Contents everywhere, search for Contents of all types directly under Location `123`, all those Contents must be in the `standard` Section.

 === "XML"